j-/usstates/README.md

 ### State names with spaces

 Spaces will be stripped from state names automatically.
-The folling commands are equivalent:
+The following commands are equivalent:

 ```sh
 $ usstates 'new york'